 - If you used a job title (‘Dear Sales Manager,’) or generic greeting (‘Dear Sir/Madam,’), then it needs to end with ‘Yours faithfully,’.

-There’s no real reason for this distinction, but applying proper letter writing etiquette when ending your cover letter shows the reader that you’re aware of how to write properly.
+This distinction might seem minor, but applying proper letter-writing etiquette when ending your cover letter shows the reader that you’re an experienced professional.

 55 Road Name